PyMamba/mamba-framework/docs/development/controller.rst

 Sometimes we want to group different controllers under the same path (user, cart and actions under the `api` path for example), controllers can be attached to other controllers setting the `__parent__` property to the route of the controller that we want to arrach it.

 A container can (and should) define a controller's `__route__` just like any other controller.
-If the `__route__` property is not set in an attached controller, this can lead to totally unprdictable and hard to debug weird behaviour in your routes dispatching.
+If the `__route__` property is not set in an attached controller, this can lead to totally unpredictable and hard to debug weird behaviour in your routes dispatching.

+You can add as much nested level as you wish.

 How to use it?
 ~~~~~~~~~~~~~~